 The following discusses what the balance of payments of a country is, and what the current account and capital accounts are.
 This article will be of interest to those studying any of CII R02, J10, J12 or AF4 investments-related exams.

-Questions on economics often come up in the diploma and advanced diploma investment exams and the CII manuals don’t always seem to give enough information.
+Questions on economics often come up in the Diploma and Advanced Diploma investment exams, and the CII manuals don’t always seem to go deep enough into a subject.

 Balance of Payments

 The balance of payments of a country is the record of all its economic transactions with the rest of the world.
 These are transactions made by us as individuals, as well as companies and the Government.
 This flow of money between us and the rest of the world is measured in the capital account and in the current account.

 The capital account is a record of the net change in ownership of financial assets such as shares, bonds and loans and physical assets such as land and buildings.
 If the capital account is in surplus, this means that foreign investors are bringing more money into the country than we are sending overseas.
 This effectively means that foreign investors are increasing their ownership of national assets.
 If the UK has a capital account deficit, it means that investors are sending more money overseas than is coming into the UK, which means that we are increasing ownership of foreign assets.